-Tao Leigh Goffe is an assistant professor of literary theory and cultural history.
-She has a joint appointment between the Department of Africana Studies and Program in Feminist, Gender, and Sexuality Studies at Cornell University.
-She is also a writer and a DJ specializing in the narratives that emerge from histories of imperialism, migration, and globalization.
+Tao Leigh Goffe is a tenure-track assistant professor of literary theory and cultural history.
+She has held a joint appointment between the Department of Africana Studies and Program in Feminist, Gender, and Sexuality Studies at Cornell University since 2019.
+She is also an award-winning writer and a sound artist specializing in the narratives that emerge from transatlantic and transpacific histories of imperialism, migration, and globalization.
+She is affiliated with Performing and Media Arts, English, and Media Studies at Cornell.
+She has taught classes for Cornell Tech, Architecture School, and Global Migrations initiative (Einaudi Center).

-She received her Bachelor's degree in English from Princeton University in 2009 and PhD in American Studies from Yale University in 2015.
-She has held research positions at Princeton University, New York University, and Leiden University in the Netherlands.
+She received her bachelor’s degree in English literature from Princeton University and an MA, MPhil, and PhD from Yale University.
+She has held research positions at Princeton University, New York University, Johns Hopkins University, and Leiden University in the Netherlands.

-At the intersections of the environmental humanities and science and technology studies, her interdisciplinary research and practice examines the unfolding relationship between technology, the senses, memory, and nature.
-DJ’ing is an important part of her pedagogy and research.
-Film production, sound editing, digital cartography, and oral history are also integral to her praxis.
-Her writing has been published in Small Axe, Amerasia Journal, and Asian Diasporic Visual Cultures and the Americas.
+At the intersections of the environmental humanities and science and technology studies, her interdisciplinary research and creative practice examines the unfolding relationship between technology, cultural memory, and nature.
+She leads the Dark Laboratory and Afro-Asia Group to cultivate transformative creative and theoretical engagement on racial justice and future coalition building.
+Her writing has been published in South Atlantic Quarterly, New York Magazine, Small Axe, Women and Performance, Amerasia Journal, and Asian Diasporic Visual Cultures and the Americas.

 - Environmental Humanities